 What is Forex trading about?

-At its core, Forex trading is about making money.
-It's not politically correct to say this, but it's true.
+At its core, Forex trading is about growing money.

-It's about (1) understanding what drives currency markets, and (2) applying a strategy to profit from that understanding.
+It's about (1) understanding what drives currency markets, and (2) growing capital based on that understanding.

-If you're a beginner to Forex trading, this guide will get you started quickly.
+If you're a beginner to Forex trading, this guide will get you up to speed quickly.

-We won't be spending time going through the unimportant details - such as the history of the Forex market - and will instead focus our attention on the most important points so you can start practising as soon as possible.
+We won't be spending time going through the unimportant details - such as the history of the Forex market - and will instead focus on the most relevant points so you can get started as soon as possible.

 What is Forex?